-(MR Ch.5 ss.5.1.2 and 5.2.1)
+(MR Ch.5 ss.5.1.2 and 5.2.1, 5.2.2, 5.2.4, and 5.2.6)

-Temporary contingencies – The IESO will use automatic reclosure to more quickly restore the integrity of the IESO-controlled grid following contingencies that are not permanent.
+Application – The IESO will use automatic reclosure to more quickly restore the integrity of the IESO-controlled grid following contingencies that are not permanent.
 Experience has shown many faults on the overhead transmission circuits to be temporary.
 Automatic reclosure for transformer, bus, or cable protection should only be approved in exceptional circumstances, as these faults are more likely to be permanent.

-Two stages – Automatic reclosure is normally comprised of two stages; re-energization from a single preferred breaker with under-voltage supervision and time delay followed by reclosing of the remaining breakers with synchrocheck supervision.
+Two stages of reclosure – Automatic reclosure is normally comprised of two stages; re-energization from a single preferred breaker with under-voltage supervision and time delay followed by reclosing of the remaining breakers with synchrocheck supervision.

 Settings and selection requirements – Circuits are normally automatically re-energized following a fault clearing by protection systems.
 Upon successful re-energization, the remaining breakers shall be automatically reclosed.
 Failure to automatically re-energize from the single preferred breaker is deemed to be unsuccessful reclosure.
 The following sub-sections outline settings and selection requirements for automatic reclosure: